 In the case of an Event of Default described in the foregoing clauses (7) and (8) with respect to Charter Holdings, all outstanding notes will become due and payable immediately without further action or notice.
-If any other Event of Default occurs and is continuing, the trustee or the holders of at least 25% in principal amount of the then outstanding notes of each series may declare their respective notes to be due and payable immediately.
+If any other Event of Default occurs and is continuing, the trustee or the holders of at least 25% in principal amount (or, in the case of senior discount notes, principal amount at maturity) of the then outstanding notes of each series may declare their respective notes to be due and payable immediately.

 Holders of notes of each series may not enforce the indentures or the notes except as provided in the indentures.
-Subject to certain limitations, holders of a majority in principal amount of the then outstanding notes of each series may direct the trustee in its exercise of any trust or power.
+Subject to certain limitations, holders of a majority in principal amount (or, in the case of senior discount notes, principal amount at maturity) of the then outstanding notes of each series may direct the trustee in its exercise of any trust or power.
 The trustee may withhold from holders of the notes notice of any continuing Default or Event of Default (except a Default or Event of Default relating to the payment of principal or interest) if it determines that withholding notice is in their interest.

-The holders of a majority in aggregate principal amount of the notes of each series then outstanding by notice to the trustee may on behalf of the holders of all of the notes waive any existing Default or Event of Default and its consequences under the indentures except a continuing Default or Event of Default in the payment of interest on, or the principal of, the notes.
+The holders of a majority in aggregate principal amount (or, in the case of senior discount notes, principal amount at maturity) of the notes of each series then outstanding by notice to the trustee may on behalf of the holders of all of the notes waive any existing Default or Event of Default and its consequences under the indentures except a continuing Default or Event of Default in the payment of interest on, or the principal of, the notes.